mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 mechanism in MobileCoin yet and such a mechanism cannot be expected to happen for quite a while, due to the size and complexity of the design and implementation task.
 To our knowledge there are not any other existing proposals for how users can perform on-chain swaps securely.

+Another benefit of doing this is that, it provides another answer to the concerns that motivate allowing users to pay transaction fees with tokens other than MOB.
+In blockchains such as Ethereum, Ether is the only token that can be used to pay gas fees, so even if you have alot of other valuable tokens, if you don't have any Ether you are stuck.
+You may be able to buy some from centralized exchange using fiat currency to get unstuck, or borrow from a friend.
+In layer two networks, they may not be directly listed on any exchange, and the simplest thing to do may be to get the gas token from a faucet somewhere.
+This is a negative user experience, and one way to resolve it is to allow paying fees in other tokens (as in MCIP #25).

+This mechanism provides another way for the user to get out of this state, since creating a `SignedContingentInput` does not require an on-chain event and so does not require gas.
+They could e.g. create a `SignedContingentInput` that spends one of their `TxOut`'s, pays them back some MOB to pay for gas fees, and also change from their original input.
+Then they could send this to a counterparty, who would pay the gas fees when they fulfill the order.
+In effect they can swap even if they don't have any gas balance, unlike in Ethereum network.
+This could justify simplifying MCIP #25 by only allowing MOB as gas.

 # Prior art
 [prior-art]: #prior-art